GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 and change the behavior of the browser itself.

-This page briefly describes the files that could form part of an extension, how to access these files, how to use Chrome APIs, how extension files communicate and how to store data.
+This page briefly describes the files that could form part of an extension, how to access these files, how to use Chrome APIs, how extension files communicate, and how to store data.

 ## Architecture {: #arch }

-An extension's architecture will depend on its functionality, but they are all required to have a [manifest][section-manifest].
+An extension's architecture will depend on its functionality, but all extensions are required to have a [manifest][section-manifest].
 The following are other components an extension can include:

 - [Background Script][section-bg]